hail-is/hail/dev-docs/hail-for-new-engineers.md

 In April of 2020, the Hail team began referring to the Hail python library as "Hail Query" and created a system called "the Query Service".
 Inside the Hail Query Service, Hail Query uses Hail Batch to run an analysis across many computer cores instead of using Apache Spark.

-## Project Goals

-Hail exists to accelerate research on the genetics of human disease.
-We originally focused on the needs of statistical geneticists working with very large datasets of human genetic sequences.
-This project lead to the development of Hail Query.

 ## Hail Products, Briefly